Ejhfast/governance/README.md

 10 - The high council will be voted every quarter, we will sync with years quarters.
 The first election will be on 1 October 2017.
 The newly elected high council can propose changes to this rules during the 1st week after the election, changes should be voted as item 7.

-11 - Any member of the council or high council is free to give-up the position at any time, when this happen a election on the council will be made and majority must be achieved to design a replacement.
+11 - Any member of the council or high council is free to give-up the position at any time, when this happen a election on the council will be made and majority must be achieved to decide a replacement.

+12 - Any member of the council that do not vote in polls in for more them 3 months will automatically give-up his position.